 Most of Europe is now using a single currency, the euro.
 Once upon a time, each European country had its own currency.
 In 1999, the European Union took a large step toward a unified Europe.
 Eleven countries formed an economic and political structure in Europe.
 Membership in the EU became something to aspire to; the organization gave significant support and financial aid to countries that could meet the required criteria and wanted to join.
 Each member of the Eurozone shared the same currency, known as the euro, which was to replace their own individual monetary units.
 These countries started using the euro as the official currency in early 2002.

-Using a single currency in all of the 23 participating countries makes things a bit more simple for travelers.
-But which are these 23 European countries?
-The original 11 countries of the EU are:
+Using a single currency across different countries makes things a bit more simple for travelers.
+Here are the ones that currently use the euro:

 - The Netherlands

 Technically speaking, Andorra, Kosovo, Montenegro, Monaco, San Marino, and Vatican City aren’t members of the European Union.
 However, they have found it beneficial to adopt the new currency regardless.
 A special agreement has been reached with these countries that allow them to issue euros with their own national emblems.
 The euro is currently one of the world’s most powerful currencies.